Administrative Business Tech

 FSD 135 - Fashion Art I

 Description: To interpret fashion design using art based fundamentals, such as the importance of color, anatomy, fabric rendering, fashion model proportions and movement.
 Assignments and learning experiences to reinforce each area.
 The student will discover, through exploration of fashion assignments, how to evaluate design details and proportions for Women's apparel markets.
 Technical flats and their importance to the process will be covered.
 Average cost of supplies: $75.
 Laboratory fee applies.
 Formerly ART 135.
 Students who have completed ART 135 will not receive credit for FSD 135.
-SUNY GEN ED-GART; NCC GEN ED-HUM Offered: Fall, Spring
+SUNY GE-SART; SUNY GEN ED-GART; NCC GEN ED-HUM Offered: Fall, Spring

 Credit Hours: 3